Censorship by Apple: HKmap

 In October 2019, Apple removed the HKmap.live app from its App Store.
 HKMap is used to track the locations of protests and police in Hong Kong.
 Apple stated that the app "allowed users to evade law enforcement".

 "Apple takes 30% of this purchase." in Facebook events

 In 2020, Apple forced Facebook to remove a message informing users that Apple took a 30% cut of all fees for paid online events.
 Apple claimed that the notification was against the App Store policy on "irrelevant" information, a position Facebook disagreed with.

 Navalny

 In 2021, Apple and Google removed the Navalny app from the App Store and Google Play Store respectively.
 The app was pulled the day of Russia's parliamentary elections which cause the app's creator, Alexei Navalny, and his supporters to claim that the two companies are taking part in political suppression.
 Apple sent a letter to Navalny's affiliates stating that the app had content that is illegal in Russia.

 ICEBlock

 Following pressure from the second Trump administration, Apple removed ICEBlock from the App Store.

+Safari

+In December 2022, Hong Kong former Apple Inc. senior software engineer Chu Ka-cheong discovered that Apple Safari blocked GitLab in China and Hong Kong from 2022 to 2023 due to Tencent's blacklist, which labeled GitLab, a California-based American software company and the first partly Ukrainian unicorn, as containing dangerous "misinformation."
+Apple Inc. has been sending the IP addresses of Safari users in China to Tencent Safe Browsing since 2019.
+In 2022, Apple Inc. expanded Tencent Safe Browsing to Hong Kong, where Google Safe Browsing is not blocked by the Government of Hong Kong.